aarddict/tools/doc/aardtools.rst

 Excluding content by template name is the most effective approach, however sometimes it is more convenient and concise to exclude content by HTML class or id.
 Text replacement is useful for things like fixing broken output of some templates and getting rid of empty sections.
+Run with ``--debug`` to have converted article html logged - text replacement regular expressions should be tested against it.

 Content filters are specified with ``--filters`` command line option, as a path to the filters file, or a name of one of filter